 Meanwhile as I leave the SONE Secretary post I continue to believe that there will be a nuclear renaissance despite the political uncertainty, encouraged to some extent by the £20 million to be spent by the Government on nuclear new build research and development and its plans to boost expenditure on education in nuclear power oriented subjects.

 I also believe that there is a greater need than ever for SONE to press for the long delayed nuclear renaissance.
-In that regard I am 115 per cent – as Tom Sansom puts it – behind the structural changes which I know Wade Allison and John Lindberg have in mind and which they will outline in their coming duet as joint speakers.
+In that regard I am 115 per cent – as Tom Samson puts it – behind the structural changes which I know Wade Allison and John Lindberg have in mind and which they will outline in their coming duet as joint speakers.
 Thank you.

 Wade Allison: Plans for SONE’s future

 In a sensible world in which the needs of society were provided by engineering and industry using the developed features of science there would be less need for a group like SONE.
 The development of nuclear energy should have become firmly established many decades ago.
 But it was not.